1.1 Once upon a time—but not anymore

 If you’ve looked at my Asking book, you know that I’m on a mission to upgrade love, which I believe is as big a challenge as humans could ever take on.

-And I’m thinking, if it works for the intense writing I do, it could work for all kinds of writing.
+And I’m thinking, if it works for the intense writing I do, maybe it could work for all kinds of writing.